 How Dictionaries Conversion Framework contributes to the OGL initiative?
-Previously, the in-house process used to base on routine work, required the teams of unique specialists, and took weeks or months, still with substantial data loss on the way.
-Thanks to DCF, conversion time shrinked to days and data loss issue was almost completely eliminated.
+Previously, the in-house process used to base on routine work, required the teams of unique specialists and took weeks or months, still with substantial data loss on the way.
+Thanks to DCF, conversion time shrunk to days and data loss issue was almost completely eliminated.
 Not to mention error and quality control on the side.

 After months of hard work in cooperation with digital teams, OUP successfully finalized the first phase of OGL initiative.
 With that said, more than 30 dictionaries in 18 European, African and Asian languages have been issued up to this date, with Swahili and Hindi dictionaries closing this stage.

 Shortly after the launch of the last two dictionaries in the batch, the companies that made their contributon to the project were published on Our Partners page of Oxford Dictionaries website.
 This is how Digiteum was included into the list as an official technology partner and a provider of agile development services.
 Together with other digital agencies and teams, we have been working on the project for more than a year already.
 And the best is yet to come.